Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 6 months

-EnforcementLocal law enforcement, Ohio State Highway Patrol
+EnforcementLocal law enforcement, Ohio State Highway Patrol, municipal police

 Emergency-response interference — reckless (ORC § 4561.51(B))